TalhaAkhlaq/ECE150-Digital-Logic-Design/README.md

 Projects in this course involve:

+- Developing designs with programmable logic devices using CAD tools.
 - Designing digital circuits and constructing prototypes on breadboards.
-- Developing designs with programmable logic devices using CAD tools.
-- Working individually and in teams to assess technical writing and project management skills.

 This repository includes three Projects developed for the course: